 Jaemi’s overarching academic interest has always been the politics of symphonic music making.
 What effects does a symphony orchestra as an institution have on its community and society at large?
-How can those effects be put to use to make things better?
+How can those effects make things better?
 What responsibilities do performers have to their audiences, the music they perform, and the composers who create the music they perform?
 She approached many of these questions in her doctoral document, which investigated how seemingly apolitical music can either participate in or resist ideology (in an Althusserian Marxist sense) and what ethical implications that might have for concert programming practices.
-As is often the case with such projects, the intellectual work continues.
+As is often the case with such projects, the work continues.